danielmtro/ChiefBeef/README.md

 4) `ssh ubuntu@10.42.0.1` in the terminal to take over the terminal of the bot
 5) run `selfTest` to check the turtlebot functionality

+For all of the above, any passwords asked is `turtlebot`

 # Discord
 https://discord.gg/9uQkYcss